 A Triple Tax Advantage

-An HSA account can be better than an IRA because it offers a triple tax advantage.
+An HSA account can be better than an IRA because it offers a triple tax advantage:

 - Your healthcare premiums are usually lower with an HDHP.
-(That’s because you have a high-deductible health insurance plan.)

-- The HSA provides you with a way to put more money away for retirement tax free.
+- The HSA provides you with a way to put more money away for retirement tax-free.

 - And, of course, you can use the account to pay health expenses now, if you need to.

-The maximum amount you can contribute to an HSA in 2017 is $3,400 for yourself or $6,750 for your family.
-After you reach age 55 you can contribute an additional $1,000 as a catch-up contribution.
+For 2019, the most you can contribute to an HSA is $3,500 for yourself or $7,000 for your family.
+After you reach age 55, you can contribute an additional $1,000 as a catch-up contribution.

 Investing Your HSA Contributions

 You can find plans that offer more investment alternatives, such as HSABank, which has a TD Ameritrade self-directed brokerage option, or Health Savings Administrators, which includes 400 mutual-fund options for your HSA account.
 Investment options, of course, become more important if you have a larger HSA balance.

 Is an HSA Good for You?